 In January 2005, they set out to organize an indie craft market in Atlanta with their friend Susan (she later moved to Brooklyn).
 Inspired by the Renegade Craft Fair in Chicago and Stitch in Austin, Shannon and Christy wanted a market where they could sell their creations in their hometown.
 On the patio of Elmyr in Little Five Points, they came up with the name, Indie Craft Experience (ICE).
 The first event was in June at Eyedrum and drew 800+ attendees.
 And so it began.

 ICE's mission is to provide opportunity to craft and vintage sellers.
 Educating shoppers on why they should buy handcrafted is a big component as well (Why?
 Because you are using your money to directly support someone using their talents to make a living, instead of a big box store and a chain of middle-men.
 What you buy will be unique instead of contributing to the sameness threatening to dominate society today).
-Encouraging people to craft is another important aspect of ICE's mission through hands-on activities at our events, ICE Summer Camp for Kids, Craft Escape and bringing Make N Takes to other events such as Art on the BeltLine, Maiedae Mixer, Maker Faire Atlanta and the Decatur Book Fest.
-While their original goal was to create a market where they could sell their own creations, ICE has grown so much that Shannon and Christy barely have time to craft anymore, let alone sell at events.
-That's ok though.
-They like what ICE has become.
+Encouraging people to craft is another important aspect of ICE's mission through workshops and retreats.

-Photography on the site is by LeahAndMark.com, Bonnie J. Heath, Step Right Up Photo, Isadora Pennington and ICE, unless otherwise noted.
-Video is by Hyper 9 Media.
+Photography on the site is by Bonnie J. Heath, Revelry Photo House, David Bardis, Step Right Up Photo, LeahAndMark.com, Isadora Pennington and Indie Craft Experience, unless otherwise noted.
+Photos on vendor lists are provided by the vendors.